 Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

-In late March, Gov. Andrew Cuomo (D) and legislative leaders reached consensus on the details of legalizing cannabis in the Empire State, and the Marijuana Regulation and Taxation Act (MRTA) received final approval from state legislators on March 30.
+In late March of 2021, Gov. Andrew Cuomo (D) and legislative leaders reached consensus on the details of legalizing cannabis in the Empire State, and the Marijuana Regulation and Taxation Act (MRTA) received final approval from state legislators on March 30.
 The following day, Gov. Cuomo signed the bill to legalize adult-use cannabis, making New York the 16th state to end cannabis prohibition!

-New York is the third state to adopt a legalization policy by passing a bill through its state legislature, joining Illinois and Vermont.
-Thirteen additional states have legalized by voter initiative.
+New York was the third state to adopt a legalization policy by passing a bill through its state legislature, following Illinois and Vermont.

 Under the legislation, adults over 21 may possess up to three ounces of cannabis and 24 grams of concentrate, plus adults can grow a maximum of three mature plants and three immature plants once regulations are adopted.
 Legal possession of up to three ounces is effective immediately.
 Additionally, the law includes provisions for automatic expungement, community reinvestment, and measures to ensure the industry includes communities that have been disproportionately targeted by cannabis enforcement.
 A summary of the MRTA is available here.